-Orange County Dual-Diagnosis and Addiction Treatment
+Orange County Dual-Diagnosis Rehab and Addiction Treatment

 What Are Common Conditions Associated With a Dual-Diagnosis?

 Some of the common mental disorders that occur with substance abuse include anxiety, attention deficit disorder, bipolar disorder, and depression.

-Obsessive-compulsive disorder (OCD) is yet another condition that commonly occurs alongside addiction, as does post-traumatic stress disorder (PTSD), eating disorders, and panic disorder.
+Obsessive-compulsive disorder (OCD) is yet another condition that commonly occurs alongside addiction, as does post-traumatic stress disorder (PTSD), eating disorders and panic disorder.

 In addition, certain substance addictions commonly occur with mental illnesses, including alcohol, amphetamine, and cocaine addiction.
 Hallucinogen, heroin, and methamphetamine addictions are also common in dual-diagnosis situations.

-Why Is Treatment Necessary?
+Why Is Dual-Diagnosis Treatment Necessary?

 As a result, a person who has co-occurring disorders cannot put off the treatment of their drug addiction while seeking treatment for their mental illness, nor can they postpone treatment of their illness until after completing drug rehab if they desire a successful recovery.

 Treatment at True Recovery

-or call our admissions counselors directly, 24 hours a day.
+Find out more about our dual-diagnosis rehab: Fill out our contact form or call our admissions counselors directly, 24 hours a day.